Clinical-Pharmacy-Saarland-University/abdataapi/manual/manual.md

 ### GET /pzns/products
 #### Input
-Get product names based on PZNs.
+Get product names and ATC codes based on PZNs.
 Please note, that some PZNs may not be up to date.
 #### Example Usage
 ```{curl}
 curl -X GET "https://abdata.clinicalpharmacy.me/api/pzns/products?pzns=03967062,03041347,00592733" \